tvvignesh/node-skeleton/README.md

 1. Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/)
 2. Clone/Download the repository and CD to it
 3. Run `docker-compose up` to get the containers installed and started.
+4. Run `docker-compose -f docker-compose-prod.yml up` to get the containers installed and started in production environment.

 ### Pulling & Running from Docker Hub